Yvette-Ibarra/Individual-Project/README.md

 My initial hypothesis is that hypertension driver of stroke.
 ___
 # The Plan
 * Acquire data from Kaggle

 * Prepare data

 * Explore data in search of drivers of stroke

 * Answer the following initial questions:
-        *
-        *
-        *
+    * 1. What is the percent of patients who have a stroke?
+    * 2. Does the presense of hypertension increase the risk of stroke?
+    * 3. Are patients with a heart condition more at risk of stroke than patients with hypertension?
+    * 4. Controling for gender of a patient, does heart disease increases risk of stroke?
+    * 5. Is age a driver of stroke?
+    * 6. Do patients who have ever been married suffer more strokes than patients that have not been married?

 * Use drivers identified in explore to build predictive models of different types
     * Evaluate models on train and validate data
     * Select the best model based on highest accuracy
     * Evaluate the best model on test data

 * Draw conclusions
 ___
 # Data Dictionary